How to Use Quickbook's Company and Financial Reports

-The QuickBooks Company & Financial Reports will give you an idea of your small business' financial position in this small business accounting software program.
-You can view your balance sheet, income statement and statement of cash flows through the Company & Financial Reports section.
+QuickBooks' Company & Financial Reports will give you an idea of your small business' financial position.
+QuickBooks is a small business accounting software program.
+Within it, you can view your balance sheet, income statement and statement of cash flows through their Company & Financial Reports section.
 You can use these reports to view a variety of other items, including how much you are paying each vendor, the sources of your income and expenses and more.

 Profit and Loss